Workplace Accommodation Services

 2A: Essential job functions are the duties an employee must be able to perform, with or without an accommodation.
 Employers determine which functions are essential and identify those in the written job description.

-- 3Q: What should I do if I need to request a workplace accommodation due to disability?
+- 3Q: What should I do if I need to request a workplace accommodation due to disability limitations?

-3A: You should inform your supervisor and/or the Leave & Accommodations Coordinator of your need in order to initiate the interactive process.
-You will also be asked to provide documentation to support your request.
+3A: You should inform your supervisor and/or complete the workplace accommodation request form in order to initiate the interactive process.
+You may also be asked to provide documentation to support your request.

 - 4Q: What are some examples of reasonable workplace accommodations?